arangodb/arangodb/Documentation/README_maintainers.md

  - The git repository - the gitrepository containing the documentation - we will clone this; If authentification is required, prepend an `@` to `gituhb.com`
  - The directory name where to clone it under `Documentation/Books/repos` (so several integration points can share a working copy)
- - Subdirectory - the sub-directory inside of the git repository to integrate
+ - Subdirectory - the sub-directory inside of the git repository to integrate, also used in the `VERSIONS` file
  - Source - may be empty if the whole Subdirectory should be mapped into the book the `SUMMARY.md` is in, else specify source files (one per line) or directories
  - Destination - may be empty if the sub-directory on the remote repo should be mapped into the book the `SUMMARY.md` is located in; else specify a file or directory.

+If a other than the default branch should be checked out you can specify the branch in the VERSIONS file.
+The syntax is `EXTERNAL_DOC_{the-directory-name}={branch-name}`

 If private repositories with authentification need to be cloned, the integrator can specify a username/password pair to the script.
 He/She can also create a clone in the `Documentation/Books/repos/$1` directory - where the script would clone it.

 The script will reset & pull the repos.